logsem/cerise-stack-monotone/README.md

 ## Linking

-- `linking.v`: Defines the general theory of components, well-formed components, linking and contexts as presented in Appendix A.
+- `linking.v`: Defines the general theory of components, well-formed components, linking and contexts as presented in Appendix B.

 ## Overlay semantics

 In the `overlay` folder:

 - `lang.v`: Defines the overlay semantics.
-Note that we use a more restrictive definition of *safe* words as explained in Appendix C due to some Coq engineering issues.
+Note that we use a more restrictive definition of *safe* words as explained in Appendix D due to some Coq engineering issues.

 - `call.v`: Defines the implementation on the base machine of the call instruction.